 Matthew 23:1-3 “The scribes and the Pharisees sit on Moses’ seat so do and observe whatever they tell you, but not the works they do.
 For they preach, but do not practice”.

 When the teachers in Jesus’ day sat in Moses seat they could only read and quote from Moses.
-Jesus, God-in-the-flesh, is emphatically commanding us to “do and observe” whatever is said from Moses’ seat.
-That is what the text says, literally “do and observe whatever “they tell you” from the Seat of Moses.
+Jesus, God-in-the-flesh, is emphatically commanding us to “do and observe” whatever is said from Moses’ seat, without the hypocrisy.
+That is what the text says, literally, “do and observe whatever “they tell you” from the Seat of Moses.
 However, he also says do not do the “works they do.
 For they preach (Moses), but do not practice” (Paul says the same thing, see Practice What You Preach).
-Some teachers and leaders of Jesus’ day were wolves in sheep’s clothing; the outward appearance of obeying God with their own man-made doctrines/traditions but inwardly disobeying the Law of God, just as Paul is preaching to these Romans.
+Some teachers and leaders of Jesus’ day were wolves in sheep’s clothing; the outward appearance of obeying God with their own man-made doctrines/traditions, but inwardly disobeying the Law of God, just as Paul is preaching to these Romans.
 He is telling them (and us) to not appear outwardly pious for the praise of men, but to show God that you are inwardly pious and thereby getting praise from Him.

 In the eyes of God, the pretense of obeying the letter of the Law is worthless unless we do it with a circumcised heart, by the Spirit. ~

 Isaiah 29:13 And the LORD said “Because this people draw near with their mouth and honor me with their lips, while their hearts are far from me, and their fear of me is a commandment taught by men,